-Steve Beatty, a twenty-five year high school social studies teacher in the Bridgewater-Raritan school district, is secretary-treasurer of the New Jersey Education Association.
-Beatty was elected to his second two-year term in September 2019.
+Petal Robertson, a high school English teacher in the Montclair School District, is secretary-treasurer of the New Jersey Education Association.
+Robertson was elected in April 2021, taking office on Sept.
+1, 2021

-The general duties of the NJEA Secretary-Treasurer include overseeing all funds of the association, including the pension fund.
-Beatty sits on several NJEA committees, including Health Benefits, Membership, School Finance, Worksite Safety & Health and the ACEs Task Force, which he chairs.
-He will also join his fellow officers as a member of the Government Relations, NJEA Political Action Committee (PAC), and Strengthening Locals committees.
-Part of his responsibilities includes serving as liaison to the New Jersey Retired Educators’ Association (NJREA) and the Center for Future Educators (CFE) at The College of New Jersey (TCNJ).
+The general duties of the NJEA secretary-treasurer include overseeing all funds of the association, including the staff pension fund.
+Robertson serves as the NJEA officer liaison to several NJEA committees, including Budget, Health Benefits, Membership, School Finance, and Worksite Safety & Health.
+She will also join her fellow NJEA officers as a member of the Government Relations, NJEA PAC Operating Committee (PAC), and Strengthening Locals committees.
+Part of her responsibilities include serving as liaison to the New Jersey Retirees’ Education Association (NJREA) and the Center for Future Educators (CFE) at The College of New Jersey (TCNJ).

 Robertson’s parents immigrated to the U.S. from Guyana, and the experience of growing up as the youngest child of first-generation Americans has shaped Robertson into the passionate leader she is today.
 Robertson lives in Old Bridge, New Jersey.